 "Bringing light, luminosity and Joy to your home!"

 In 2015 I made my first “shard drawings”.
 They began as summer play in the studio.
-Too hot to stencil and sandblast; too short on cash to blow glass I saw opportunity in the shelves of glass blanks that had been deemed seconds.
+Too hot to stencil and sandblast; too short on cash to blow glass I saw an opportunity in the shelves of glass blanks that had been deemed seconds.
 Taking inspiration from the patterns that I had been using in my vessels I began slicing and dicing platters into gestural marks of color.
 Initially shy to show them publicly I’ve been overjoyed that they have received a warm reception from my gallery and the public.
-I am in awe, again, at how color changes with light.
-I’m incredibly excited by this new direction and see endless possibilities for gesture, line and ways to combine color.
-In many ways I’m taken back to student days where I used flower petals as elements to draw.
-The glass shards provide me with a similar translucency, but in an archival material.
+I am in awe, again, at how the color changes with the light.
+I’m incredibly excited by this new direction and see endless possibilities for gestures, lines, and ways to combine color.
+In many ways, I’m taken back to student days where I used flower petals as elements to draw.
+The glass shards provide me with a similar translucency but in archival material.